CFWP/IBC2022.Networks-ShortCourse/README.md

 ## Course setup
-The course is divided a 4 submodules.
+The course is divided in 4 submodules.
 Each submodule consists of a short lecture integrated with a corresponding, hands-on practical.

  * 09:00-10:30. **Part I: Extracting, visualizing and analyzing single networks**